fatmacankara/ASCARIS/README.md

 ## Descriptions of folders and files in the ASCARIS repository

 ### input_files

-Inside **input_files** folder, users can find files that are necessary to work the code.
-Below, explanations related to the files can be found.
+Inside **input_files** folder, users can find files that are necessary to run the code.
+Below, explanations of the files can be found.

-- **swissmodel_structures.txt.zip** : Includes summary file for Swiss-Model structure summary.
-Swiss model summary (INDEX-metadata) files are downloaded separately for each organism from https://swissmodel.expasy.org/repository and all of them manually merged into a single file.
-Must be unzipped to input files folder prior to usage.
+- **swissmodel_structures.txt.zip** : Includes summary file for Swiss-Model structures.
+Swiss-Model summary (INDEX-metadata) files are downloaded separately for each organism from https://swissmodel.expasy.org/repository, and manually merged into a single file.
+This file must be unzipped to input_files folder prior to usage.
 - **domains.txt** : Includes InterPro domains simplified as in the following order *(tab separated)* --> [uniprotID      domainID        domainStartPosition     domainEndPosition]
 - **significant_domains** :  Selected domains from *domains.txt* file according to Fisher's Exact Test result.
 Fisher's Exact Test applied to all domains in the training test to assess their significance with respect to the the deleteriousness outcome. p_values is chosen as 0.01.
 - **H_sapiens_interfacesHQ.txt** :  High confidence interfaces downloaded from [Interactome Insider](http://interactomeinsider.yulab.org/downloads.html) for *Homo sapiens*
-- **index.json** : [Swiss-Model metadata](https://swissmodel.expasy.org/repository) for model information is downloaded to obtain Swiss-Models.
-Zipped version can be found under zipped_/.
-- **alphafold_structures** : [AlphaFold Human proteome predictions](http://ftp.ebi.ac.uk/pub/databases/alphafold/latest/) for structure predictions from Alphafold. zipped_/UP000005640_9606_HUMAN.tar file is unzipped to alphafold_structures folder.
+- **alphafold_structures** : [AlphaFold Human proteome predictions](http://ftp.ebi.ac.uk/pub/databases/alphafold/latest/UP000005640_9606_HUMAN_v2.tar) for structure predictions from Alphafold.
+UP000005640_9606_HUMAN.tar file should be unzipped to input_files/alphafold_structures folder.
-- **alphafold_summary: Processed data for AlphaFold structures.
+- **alphafold_summary**: Processed data for AlphaFold structures.
 Includes protein ideentifier, chain id, sequence, model count for each entry.

 ### datasets